Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ### 🔸  Start & End Frame
-To define when a particular bubble is meant to play within a slot sequence, the following functions are used :
+To define when a particular bubble is meant to play within a slot sequence, the following functions are used :<BR>
-`StartFrame:` sets on which frame bubble starts playing `EndFrame:` sets the last frame bubble is playing
+`StartFrame:` sets on which frame bubble starts playing<BR>
+`EndFrame:` sets the last frame bubble is playing

-Each value corresponds to the position of the frame on the total *Passive + Active cycles* sequence.
+Each value corresponds to the position of the frame on the total *Passive + Active cycles* sequence.<BR>
-It means that it takes into consideration not only the frames listed in ***Frames order*** but also counts the possible remaining ***Active cycle(s)*** that come after.
+It means that it takes into consideration not only the frames listed in ***Frames order*** but also counts the possible remaining ***Active cycle(s)*** that come after.<BR>
 ⮚ As consequence a bubble can be set starting on an active cycle and ending on another.
 !!! note
     While it wasn't designed for, a bubble can be set to play during the passive cycle.<BR>